Rebirth Year Nineteen (Part 2)

 December 24-25.
 On Christmas Eve, Batman invites his boys to attend a family Christmas celebration at his downtown brownstone.
 When Dick hasn’t RSVP’d, Batman patrols with Nightwing in an effort to convince him to join.
 After a chat, they split up, with Nightwing working a case at Dexiturn Technology and Batman taking care of an Arkham Asylum revolt.
 The Arkham situation is a colossal continuity cluster fuck, featuring Mr. Freeze, Killer Croc, Clayface III, and Penguin.
 Penguin’s inclusion here is a big error that must be ignored.
 He hasn’t been in Arkham for a long time.
 At Dexiturn, Nightwing searches for a thieving hacker, but the culprit escapes, disguised as Santa Claus.
 Nightwing eventually catches up with the thief, exposing her as a homeless woman named Clarissa, who had been previously laid off and financially screwed over by Dexiturn.
 After returning Dexiturn’s stolen money, Nightwing arranges for Bruce to help out Clarissa.
 On Christmas morning, Bruce gives Clarissa, her daughter, and all their homeless friends rent free apartments in a building that he still owns.
 (Bruce says he owns it, but maybe Lucius Fox actually owns it.)
 Bruce also convinces Lucius to purchase Dexiturn and re-hire all the laid-off staff, including Clarissa.
 Later that night, Dick joins Bruce, Babs, Tim, Ace, and who appears to be Damian.
 While this comic is already a disaster in terms of continuity, it doesn’t really make sense for Damian to be here.
 It should be Jason instead.
 I guess we could fanwank that Damian has set aside all the drama that he and his father have shared over the past year in order to have one peaceful evening of goodwill, but it does fly in the face of Damian’s recent estrangement from the group.
 While unfortunately mired by negligent authorship on the part of Dan Jurgens and Ronan Cliquet, this gathering is a lovely Bat-Family moment.

-–REFERENCE: In Joker Vol. 2 #1.
+–REFERENCE: In The Joker Vol. 2 #1.
 Unwilling to continue working with Mayor Nakano, Harvey Bullock officially resigns as commissioner of police.
 Rather than appoint a new commissioner, Nakano begins running the police himself.

 –Justice League Vol. 4 #30-32 (“JUSTICE/DOOM WAR”)